Medidata Blog

 – Anne Marie Mercurio, Patient Advocate, Medidata Patient Insights Board Member

 I believe that connected sensor data should be incorporated into clinical trials whenever possible; this information, layered with all of the relevant clinical data, may provide far more insights for the research teams.
-By looking at the entire movie, we are capturing a much more relevant and far more realistic picture of how participants are faring.
+By looking at the entire movie, we are capturing a much more relevant and far more realistic picture of how patients are faring.
 In this way, interventions for adverse events, even those that are seemingly “nuisance” events, might be addressed.

 In our efforts to advance science and solve the impossible, we must be mindful of the entire patient experience.
 The use of sensor data from wearables and other connected devices in clinical trials might facilitate retention rates, particularly among those patients whose quality of life—a measurement subjective to each person—is being burdened by their participation.
 At the end of the day, this is a winning combination for all.